8 min read

 Introduction to Christmas in Singapore

-As a predominantly Asian society, Christmas was not a big thing in Singapore until influences from the West began to change people’s attitudes in the 1970s and 1980s.
+As a predominantly Asian society, Christmas was not a big thing in Singapore until the 1970s and 1980s.
+During this time, influences from the West started to shape locals' attitudes towards Christmas and Christianity.

-A 35-foot cardboard Christmas tree that stood in People’s Park Complex in the 1970s may not seem like much today, but back then, it was widely celebrated and reported in the news (this is what it looks like!)
+A 35-foot cardboard Christmas tree that stood in People’s Park Complex in the 1970s may not seem like much today.
+Back then, it was widely celebrated and reported in the news.

-As more people turned to Christianity, Christmas became more significant to more people.
-Eurasians were among the first groups in Singapore to really embrace Christmas, celebrating by attending church services, cooking special foods, sing Christmas carols for the public, and gathering with family and friends to eat, drink, and be merry,
+As more people turned to Christianity, Christmas became more significant to groups in Singapore.
+Eurasians were among the first groups in Singapore to really embrace Christmas, celebrating by attending church services, cooking special foods, singing Christmas carols for the public, and gathering with family and friends to eat, drink, and be merry.

-Today, Christmas in Singapore has taken on a more secular significance too — with people from all races and religions soaking in the jolly festive vibes that seems to have permeated every mall and space in Singapore.
+Today, Christmas in Singapore has taken on a more secular significance too, with people from all races and religions soaking in the jolly festive vibes that seem to have permeated every mall and space in Singapore.

 Duration of Celebrations